Oboij/Blogg/README.md

-# IBM Social Business Toolkit SDK
+# Intro to IBM Social Business Toolkit

-I will refer IBM Social Business Toolkit SDK, to SBT in this blog.
-SBT is a way of interacting with for example IBM Connections as a third-party application.
-It is a library written in java, with a lot of functions and different uses.

-## Connections + SBT = True?

-In past blogs we have talked about how good Connections is, but is Social Business Toolkit equally good?

-There are many pages of documentation that you can read, but that there is a lot of reading it doesn’t necessarily mean that it’s good.
-I often find it cryptic, that it doesn’t explain how to implement or use SBT and I usually leave more confused than i began with.
-I found that the best way was just to read all the SBT code and test what works.
-This takes a lot of time and isn’t the best way of doing it.
-I shouldn’t complain too much though as I don’t want to write a similar API, that does the same thing and document it.
- I’m going to show you some examples on how to use SBT and which traps not to fall into.
+IBM SBT is a java library for interacting with (for example) IBM Connections.

+## Where to learn about SBT (or not learn)

+  * SBT is missing it's documentation
+  * SBT is missing it's unittests
+  * IBM Connections REST API
+  * Read the code, look at the APIs

+## Lessons

+It's often easiest to just read the [code](http://mvnrepository.com/artifact/com.ibm.sbt/com.ibm.sbt.core) as the documentation is lacking.

 ## Endpoint

 An endpoint is a way to authenticate your user to Connections.
-A BasicEndpoint, as shown below, is basicly the same username and password the user logs into Connections with.
+A `BasicEndpoint`, uses a username and password to log into Connections.

 ```java
 BasicEndpoint endpoint = new BasicEndpoint();